AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/create-and-manage-cases-in-the-adobe-success-portal.md

 ---
 # Create and manage cases in the [!DNL Adobe Success] portal

-This guide explains how to create, view, and download reports for cases in the Adobe Success portal.
+This guide explains how to create, view, and download reports for cases in the [!DNL Adobe Success] portal.

 ## Open a case